AkseliManninen/leetcode/README.md

 1004 Max Consecutive Ones III

 1456 Maximum Number of Vowels in a Substring of Given Length

+1493 Longest Subarray of 1's After Deleting One Element

 1657 Determine if Two Strings Are Close